 Tips for Visiting Athens’ Ancient Sights

-All of the ancient archaeological sites in Athens can be viewed from the perimeter.
-However, those who wish to enter will need a ticket.
-The best option is a combination ticket that includes an Acropolis Ticket, plus access to multiple ancient sites at a discounted price.
+All of the archaeological sites in Athens can be viewed from the perimeter.
+For those who wish to enter, the best option is a combination ticket that includes the Acropolis and additional sites at a discounted price.

 Afternoon Athens Discovery

 In the afternoon, grab another souvlaki pita for lunch.
-This time from the famous Kostas shop, where they add a rich and unique tomato sauce to enhance the flavor.
+This time from the famous Kosta shop, where they add a rich and unique tomato sauce to enhance the flavor.

 If time allows, venture into the Mets neighborhood and visit the First Cemetery of Athens.
-Many of the city’s most celebrated citizens have been interred here and the elaborate tombstones are works of art.
+Many celebrated citizens have been interred here and the elaborate tombstones are works of art.

-On the third day of your Greece tour plan, leave Athens behind on a full day trip.
-Travel northwest to visit Delphi or hop a ferry to Hydra and the Saronic Islands.
+Today, travel northwest to visit Delphi or hop a ferry to Hydra in the Saronic Islands.

 Day Trip To Delphi from Athens